urwid/urwid/docs/tutorial/index.rst

 ListBox Focus and Scrolling
 ---------------------------

-The :class:`~urwid.listbox.ListBox` is a box widget that contains flow widgets.
+The :class:`ListBox` is a box widget that contains flow widgets.
-Its contents are displayed stacked vertically, and the :class:`~urwid.listbox.ListBox` allows the user to scroll through its content.
+Its contents are displayed stacked vertically, and the :class:`ListBox` allows the user to scroll through its content.
-One of the flow widgets displayed in the :class:`~urwid.listbox.ListBox` is the focus widget.
-The :class:`~urwid.listbox.ListBox` passes key presses to the focus widget to allow the user to interact with it.
-If the focus widget does not handle a keypress then the :class:`~urwid.listbox.ListBox` may handle the keypress by scrolling and/or selecting another widget to become the focus widget.
+One of the flow widgets displayed in the :class:`ListBox` is the focus widget.
+The :class:`ListBox` passes key presses to the focus widget to allow the user to interact with it.
+If the focus widget does not handle a keypress then the :class:`ListBox` may handle the keypress by scrolling and/or selecting another widget to become the focus widget.

-The :class:`~urwid.listbox.ListBox` tries to do the most sensible thing when scrolling and changing focus.
-When the widgets displayed are all :class:`~urwid.widget.Text` widgets or other unselectable widgets then the :class:`~urwid.listbox.ListBox` will behave like a web browser does when the user presses *UP*, *DOWN*, *PAGE UP* and *PAGE DOWN*: new text is immediately scrolled in from the top or bottom.
-The :class:`~urwid.listbox.ListBox` chooses one of the visible widgets as its focus widget when scrolling.
-When scrolling up the :class:`~urwid.listbox.ListBox` chooses the topmost widget as the focus, and when scrolling down the :class:`~urwid.listbox.ListBox` chooses the bottommost widget as the focus.
+The :class:`ListBox` tries to do the most sensible thing when scrolling and changing focus.
+When the widgets displayed are all :class:`Text` widgets or other unselectable widgets then the :class:`ListBox` will behave like a web browser does when the user presses *UP*, *DOWN*, *PAGE UP* and *PAGE DOWN*: new text is immediately scrolled in from the top or bottom.
+The :class:`ListBox` chooses one of the visible widgets as its focus widget when scrolling.
+When scrolling up the :class:`ListBox` chooses the topmost widget as the focus, and when scrolling down the :class:`ListBox` chooses the bottommost widget as the focus.

-When all the widgets displayed are not selectable the user would typically have no way to tell which widget is in focus, but if we wrap the widgets with :class:`~urwid.decoration.AttrWrap` we can see what is happening while the focus changes:
+When all the widgets displayed are not selectable the user would typically have no way to tell which widget is in focus, but if we wrap the widgets with :class:`AttrWrap` we can see what is happening while the focus changes:

 .. literalinclude:: lbscr.py